zxu/interactive-brokers-client/README.md

 The next step is to fetch the code for the **IB Client Tool** and do some real development work.
 Of course, you may also want to install a proper IDE, such as IntelliJ IDEA, to make life easier.

 ## Compile the IB Client Tool
-1. Clone the source respository for the IB Client Tool.
+1. Clone the source repository of this project.
 1. Go to the ``interactive-brokers-client`` directory.
 1. ``mvn package``